darkrenaissance/darkfi/doc/src/misc/network-troubleshooting.md

 If your local node is running Tor, the response should be an IP address.
 An error will return if Tor isn't running.

+You can also verify if your node is running over Tor with dnet.
+If you run `./dnet` and if you see onion addresses as outbound connections, and localhost connections as inbound connections, this means you're connected to Tor.

 ### Helpful debug information

 If you're looking to debug an issue, try these helpful tools